 Benjamin Franklin once said, “In this world, nothing can be said to be certain, except death and taxes.”
-If you’ve been delaying the inevitable by waiting to file your taxes until the last minute, you’re not alone.
-Many professionals struggle with procrastination, which keeps them from tackling their responsibilities swiftly.
+You’re not alone if you’ve been delaying the inevitable by waiting to file your taxes until the last minute.
+Many professionals struggle with procrastination, preventing them from swiftly tackling their responsibilities.

-If you can overcome procrastination around filing your taxes now, you can prevent immense stress later.
-Since you can’t avoid taxes, here are seven steps to beat tax procrastination.
+However, if you can overcome procrastination around filing your taxes now, you can prevent immense stress later.
+Here are seven steps to take.

 1. Understand Your Procrastination

-You can’t solve a problem without knowing the source of the problem.
-So, what’s causing your procrastination?
+You can’t solve a problem without knowing its source.
+So, what’s really causing your procrastination?

 People procrastinate to avoid a painful situation (in this case, the pain of filing taxes).
-This works for a while, until the stress of avoidance quickly becomes worse than the pain of completing your taxes.
+This avoidance works until the stress becomes worse than the pain of completing taxes.
 If you had finished the taxes sooner, you would have eliminated the stress immediately rather than prolonging and increasing it.

 2. Find Motivation